-Once students sign up for dissertation credits they must continuously enroll for a minimum of three credits of dissertation (PHLS 8393) every subsequent Fall and Spring semester until the Dissertation is completed.
+Once students sign up for dissertation credits, they must continuously enroll for a minimum of three credits of dissertation (PHLS 8393) every subsequent Fall and Spring semester until the Dissertation is completed.
 A minimum of six (6) dissertation credits is required to graduate.
-Students need to be enrolled in at least three credits of Dissertation the semester they defend the Proposal.
+Students need to be enrolled in dissertation credits the semester they defend their proposal.
 Summer enrollment is only required if the student is actively engaged in the dissertation work using university resources or if the proposal or final defense takes place during the summer sessions.
-It is sometimes possible to register for one credit (PHLS 8199) when the dissertation is near completion and taking little faculty time or university resources.
-This reduction requires a formal petition.
+However, students on internship register for only one credit of dissertation (PHLS 8199), including in their final summer semester (if the dissertation hasn't been defended already).
 See University policy on continuous enrollment for dissertation credits at http://publications.uh.edu/content.php?catoid=30&navoid=11023.